temporalio/documentation/docs-src/python/introduction-to-python-sdk.md

 - Python 3.7+

 ### How to contribute to the Temporal Python SDK

+Like essentially all of Temporal, Temporal Python is MIT licensed, and open source contributions are very welcome.
+Join us in the #python-sdk channel in [Temporal Slack](https://t.mp/slack) or ask questions in the [Community Forum](https://community.temporal.io/)

 We'd love your help in improving the Temporal Python SDK.
 Please review our [contribution guidelines](https://github.com/temporalio/sdk-python#development).